JuanParker1/GoldenGate-For-Bigdata/GoldenGate Replication to AWS Kinesis.md

 ```
 Save the text using wq!

-2. Add the replicat with the below commands.
+2. Edit the Replicat Parameter file to include the schema_name & table_name that needs to be replicated.
 ```
 REPLICAT kinesis
 -- Trail file for this example is located in "AdapterExamples/trail" directory